lr46916/qThresh/README.md

 Compiling
 ---------------------------------------------------------------------

-In order to compile out program (to get an executable) position yourself in "findThresholdMultithred" folder and simply run "make all" command.
+In order to compile out program (to get an executable) position yourself in the folder named `findThresholdMultithread` and invoke `make`.

 (for more information about make command follow "http://www.tutorialspoint.com/unix_commands/make.htm")

-g++ compiler (and standard C++ std library) there are no other dependencies needed to compile the program.
+The only dependency required to compile the program is a working version of g++ (https://gcc.gnu.org/onlinedocs/gcc/G_002b_002b-and-GCC.html) which supports the C++11 standard.

 Once compilation is complete you should see the executable, named `findAllThresholds`.